FZJ-INM1-BDA/siibra-toolbox-neuroimaging/README.rst

 Medicine (INM-1), Forschungszentrum Jülich GmbH*

-This repository provides a toolbox for `siibra <https://siibra-python.readthedocs.io>`__ which provides functionalities to assign neuroimaging signals to brain regions.
-It is inspired by similar functionalities of the popular `SPM anatomy toolbox <https://github.com/inm7/jubrain-anatomy-toolbox>`__ .
+This repository provides a toolbox for `siibra <https://siibra-python.readthedocs.io>`__ which provides functionalities to assign whole brain signals provided in a NIfTI file to brain regions.
+The result is a report about brain regions that overlap with strong signals and their properties.
+The functionality is strongly inspired by similar functionalities of the popular `SPM anatomy toolbox <https://github.com/inm7/jubrain-anatomy-toolbox>`__ [EickhoffEtAl2005]_.

     **Note:** *``siibra-toolbox-neuroimaging`` is still in development.
 While care is taken that it works reliably, its API is not yet stable and you may still encounter bugs when using it.*